 Not only is this form of protein high in nutrients, these are also more bioavailable.

 This means that not only are cricket and BSFL proteins more nutritious but a recently accepted study in the Journal of Agricultural and Food Chemistry shows that these nutrients are more soluble and have better uptake than from beef or wheat.

 Crickets and BSFL Meal are both whole food, that is they contain the whole insect.
 This is why our protein blend has such and amazing nutritional profile.
 Most other products contain only extracted, and isolated proteins that are just a small fraction of the original food.
 Even steak for example, is only muscle which is just a fraction of the entire animal.

-Our blend of crickets and BSFL is a completion protein source.
+Our blend of crickets and BSFL is a complete protein source.
 This means that it contains all the essential amino acids.
-It also contain all essential fatty acids, including; omega-3 and omega-6.
+It also contain all essential fatty acids, including: omega-3 and omega-6.
 To understand what makes this a good source of protein we first need to know what these compounds are and why they are important: